8 Common Reasons to See a Therapist

 5. Your family and friends are noticing.

-It’s natural to vent or complain about everyday life with your family or close friends.
+It’s natural to vent or complain about everyday life with your family members or close friends.
 Because of this, they may notice a pattern before you realize it.
 Another sign you may need help is when those closest to you bring it up.
 If you find your family or friends are constantly checking in or asking how you are doing, it may be time to see a mental health counselor.
 Your friends and family want to help but may feel unprepared to tackle your particular issue.
 A suggestion to seek professional help is not a sign that they no longer care for you, but rather that they care deeply enough to notice signs of a potential issue.

 6. Apathy has taken over, and you aren’t enjoying things.